ElDragonRojo/ideas/ProductsAndServices/150People.md

 Having to pay for these things pays for the bandwidth for hosting them, and it makes it much less likely that people will post crap, so the people consuming the media for free will enjoy it more.

-## Other ideas
+## Lists

 If you really want to spice things up, require that the lists be ordered, so you have to actually rank people.
 If you want to make the list unordered, to spare yourself the headache, you have to pay.
-If you want to try this without ruining thing, you can make it a feature: ordered lists, as a sharable asset, starting with the five favorite people list.
+If you think this would be too awkward in the main list, you can also just charge for other unordered lists, which you would want as an extension of using the free ordered lists, such as the infamous ten favorite people list.

-It's not necessarily a bad idea to let people know who the most important people are in your life.
-If something where to happen to you, it would be very important to have an easily accessible list of your most important people to notify.
+Scandal aside, it's not necessarily a bad idea to let people know who the most important people in your life are.
+If something were to happen to you, it would be very important to have an easily accessible list of your most important people to notify.
 You can have some circles and sublists, such as:

 * People to contact in case of emergency
 * People to contact in case I am hopitalized